NadmanFaisal/EnviroBaby/README.md

 - On the next step we run the file, and wait for the build to compile.
 - CONGRATULATION!
 The GUI popped up, you are in the App.

+## Team Contribution

+- Feride Hansson: Made significant contributions to developing the GUI with JavaFX and programming in Arduino, and played a key role in drafting requirements and user stories.
+- Nadman Abdullah Bin Faisal: Made significant contribution in GUI development using JavaFX and programming WIO terminal with Arduino.
+Also contributed to creating requirements and user stories.
+- Alev Kara: Contributed largely on database creation, data visualization, and improving the UI, in addition to creating requirements and user stories.
+- Mesimaaria Alastalo: Played crucial role in developing the GUI with JavaFX and helped create requirements and user stories.
+- Hasan Zahid: Specialized in programming the WIO terminal with Arduino and refactoring Arduino files, alongside contributing to requirements and user stories.

+## Demo Video

+To watch our demo video, click [here](https://youtu.be/ME3XJxVz600).